-This was not an easy process and required both collaboration and compromise from all team members.
-At one point, near the end of the process, after we had completed our budget and program prioritizations, we were informed that our budget had been reduced in excess of 40 million dollars.
+This was not an easy process and required collaboration and compromise from all team members.
+At one point near the end of the process, after we had completed our budget and program prioritizations, we were informed that our budget had been reduced in excess of 40 million dollars.
 We essentially had to start over.
 That’s when we realized there were some very difficult decisions that had to be made.
-The Governor’s budget was released two months after the program funding teams completed their work and reflected much of their work.
+The Governor’s budget was released two months after the program funding teams completed their work and reflected much of their efforts.

 Vice Chair - State Workforce Investment Board

-Through my work on the Economy and Jobs funding team for Governor Kitzhaber’s “Outcomes Based Budget Process”, I was introduced to the Governor’s Workforce Development Policy Adviser, Angnes Balassa.
+Through my work on the Economy and Jobs funding team for Governor Kitzhaber’s “Outcomes Based Budget Process,” I was introduced to the Governor’s Workforce Development Policy Adviser, Angnes Balassa.
 Ms. Balassa recruited me to serve on the State Workforce Investment Board.
-I was appointed to the board by Governor Kitzhaber in 2013, and was asked to serve as Vice Chair.
+I was appointed to the board by Governor Kitzhaber in 2013, and asked to serve as Vice Chair.
 I, along with Board Chair Ken Madden, provided leadership during the State’s Workforce System re-design.

 Like many government systems, Oregon’s workforce system is quite complex.
-There are multiple funding streams from both the federal and state government, that flow through the state workforce investment board.
+There are multiple funding streams from the federal and state government, that flow through the state workforce investment board.
 These funds are allocated to each of the local workforce investment boards, who finally use that funding to contract with local service providers.
-I served on the State Workforce Investment Board during a time when there were a lot of changes being made in order streamline the workforce system.
+I served on the State Workforce Investment Board during a time when there were a lot of changes being made in order to streamline the workforce system.
 I learned a lot during my tenure, and had the opportunity to work with some truly brilliant people.
 I served on the State Workforce Investment Board until my term ended in 2015.

 Board Member - STEM Investment Council